hansliss/SensibleRAM/README.md

 Normally, the screen memory is located at $1E00, so BASIC memory is $1000-$1DFF which is 3584 bytes.
 One byte is always consumed by BASIC, so the computer reports 3583 bytes free.

-If you add a 3k RAM expansion, it will be located at $0400-0FFF, the available space increases to 6655 bytes.
+If you add a 3k RAM expansion, it will be located at $0400-0FFF, and the available space increases to 6655 bytes.

 If you add larger expansions, they will start att BLK1 at $2000 and expand upwards until they reach $7FFF.
 However, when this happens, the screen memory becomes a problem, since at $1E00, it will split the system RAM in two non-contiguous parts.
-That won't do, so the screen memory is then moved to $1000, and all the memory between $1200 and $7FFF becomes usable to BASIC.
+That won't do, so the screen memory is moved to $1000 if you add memory to BLK1, and all the memory between $1200 and $7FFF becomes usable to BASIC.

-However, with one of those larger expansions in place, any 3k memory at $0400 becomes unusable, since it ends up outside the contiguous area.
+However, with one of those larger expansions in place, any 3k memory at $0400 becomes unusable to BASIC, since it ends up outside the contiguous area.

 All this has two negative effects on the system:
 1. The screen memory placement at either $1E00 or $1000 precludes any chance of getting contiguous memory between $0400 and $7FFF